bytescale/bytescale-upload-widget/README.md

 #### Audio

-To transcode the uploaded audio `/example.wav` to AAC in 192kbps, use the following params:
+To transcode the uploaded audio `/example.wav` to AAC in 192kbps, use the following:

 ```javascript
 // Returns: "https://upcdn.io/1234abc/audio/example.wav?f=aac&br=192"